bungle/lua-resty-route/README.md

 end)
 ```

-Now, as you we already hinted, you may add filters to specific routes as well:
+Now, as you were already hinted, you may add filters to specific routes as well:

 ```lua
 route.filter "=/" (function(self)